BachWorks/Bach-bossmenu/README.md

 3. Customize the script according to your needs or preferences.

+4. Open the "resources" folder in Visual Studio Code and replace all instances of "qb-management" with "Bach-bossmenu."

-4. Start your QBCore server and enjoy the enhanced boss menu functionality.
+6. Start your QBCore server and enjoy the enhanced boss menu functionality.

 ## Installation